 - Tai Chi

 Before doing any of these, you should do some light stretching as well.
 You should make sure you do this, given how vital it is to loosen up your muscles that can stiffen up.

 Even doing everyday errands and household chores will help you stay physically active.
 Of course, you will not want to take on too much when you feel the pain is too overbearing for you.
 When there are days when the pain is manageable, you can exercise and help reduce it.
 As long as you avoid overdoing it, exercise can be incredibly helpful.

 Stress is sometimes regarded as being the mother of all diseases.
 This is because it weakens the immune system, which allows for diseases, ailments, and illnesses of all kinds to more easily create distortions within the body’s ecosystem.
 When you are depressed, anxious, angry, or stressed out in some way, you will become more sensitive to pain.

-By reducing stress in your life, you reduce how painful your chronic pain is.
+By reducing stress in your life, you reduce your chronic pain.
 There are many relaxation techniques, such as deep breathing, meditation, and soothing music, that can reduce your stress levels.

 You can even practice guided imagery techniques that help you escape into a mental world where everything is serene and tranquil.
 The newfound inner peace you then have will help you manage chronic pain more easily.

 Tension and tightness can take hold of your muscles when you become stressed.
 When you practice stress-reducing techniques, you may not get rid of all the pain, but you become less affected by it.